mhaack/mh-site/content/posts/2024-05-19-the-digital-notepad-box-a-diy-e-ink-project.md

 For my notepad box display I built a wooden case.
 The display should always be visible.
 Due to its size it could not be too far away.
 It took me 2 tries to find the right design.
 The final version is made of plywood with the display at the bottom.
 The ESP32 microcontroller is located behind the display.
 The USB port is on the back.

-{% image "/images/notepad-box-1.jpeg", "Photo of my digital notepad box", "small" %}
+{% image "/images/notepad-box-1.jpeg", "Photo of my digital notepad box", "x-small" %}

 If you get the Waveshare Universal e-Paper Driver Board, no soldering is required.
 The controller board can be connected directly to the e-paper display.
 Waveshare and others also sell pre-assembled plug and play solutions.
 Connect the controller board with power via USB and you are ready to go.